techidaily/site-ai-video-translation/source/_posts/all-about-kapwing-video-translation.md

 ![Kapwing](https://images.wondershare.com/virbo/article/best-10-hindi-video-translators-with-step-by-step-guidance-6.jpg)

-In the world of instant video translation tools, [Kapwing](https://www.kapwing.com/tools/translate)takes the cake for being one of the most versatile tools out there.
+In the world of instant video translation tools, [Kapwing](https://www.kapwing.com/tools/translate) takes the cake for being one of the most versatile tools out there.
 You can use the AI-powered tool in just a couple of minutes with a few clicks, and your work will be done easily.

 You can instantly translate videos to and from 70+ languages, which saves hours of manually translating videos to reach a global audience.
 Here are some of the key features of Kapwing: